chromium/chromium/tools/codeql/README.md

 The AST viewer seems to be broken at the moment.
 There's no workaround for this right now.

+## Automation

+The file targets_to_index.py in this directory determines which targets should be indexed into CodeQL databases in automation.

+To add a target, append it to the list of `full_targets` in that file.

+The file queries_to_run.json in this directory determines which CodeQL queries should be run against which CodeQL databases in automation.

+To add a query, add the query's filename to the list corresponding to the database you would like to run that query against.

 ## Other Resources

 * [CodeQL for C and C++](https://codeql.github.com/docs/codeql-language-guides/codeql-for-cpp/)